boyeoyelowo2312/DSA-FINAL-PROJECT-/README.md

  total number of employees earning less than $90,000.
 You can also create another measure for the total number of employees to show the proportion.

- Pay Distribution by Salary Band:
+ 9.Pay Distribution by Salary Band:
  Create a New Calculated Column (DAX) for Salary Bands:
  DAX
         Salary Band =